There are a few details and steps to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11.

 2.163 is running on Java 11, this plugin is automatically installed.
 However, if you manage your plugins outside Jenkins (for example, if you use

-plugins.txt in your Docker images), you might need to explicitly install the plugin.
+plugins.txt in your Docker images), you might need to install the plugin explicitly.

 All agents must be running on the same JVM version as the controller (because of how controllers and agents communicate).
 If you’re upgrading your Jenkins controller to run on Java 11, you also need to upgrade the JVM on your agents.

 You can validate the version of each agent with the Versions Node Monitors plugin.
 This plugin provides information about the JVM version of each agent on the node management screen of your Jenkins instance.
-This plugin can also be configured to automatically disconnect any agent with an incorrect JVM version.
+You can also configure this plugin to automatically disconnect any agent with an incorrect JVM version.

 Java Web Start has been removed in Java 11.

-When a Jenkins controller is running on Java 11, the Java Web Start button will no longer appear in the Web UI.
+When a Jenkins controller runs on Java 11, the Java Web Start button will no longer appear in the Web UI.

-Agents for a Java 11 Jenkins server can’t be launched from a
+You can’t launch agents for a Java 11 Jenkins server from a